ARMmbed/mbed-os-5-docs/docs/porting/target/static_pinmap.md

 #define PINMAP_CAN_TD [PinMap CAN RD]
 ```

-- Provide `EXPLICIT_PINMAP_READY` macro in `PinNames.h`
+- Provide `STATIC_PINMAP_READY` macro in `PinNames.h`

-Adding this macro will enable the explicit pin-map support for the target.
+Adding this macro will enable the static pin-map support for the target.

 ```
 /* If this macro is defined, then constexpr utility functions for pin-map seach can be used. */
-#define EXPLICIT_PINMAP_READY 1
+#define STATIC_PINMAP_READY 1
 ```

 ### Example usage/testing

-Use code below to check if explicit pinmap extension works.
+Use code below to check if static pinmap extension works.

 ```
 int main()